 |Native and exotic Amphipoda and other Peracarida in the River Meuse: new assemblages emerge from a fast changing fauna|Josens, G.; Bij de Vaate, A.; Usseglio-Polatera, P.; Cammaerts, R.; Chérot, F.; Grisez, F.; Verboonen, P.; Vanden Bossche, J.P.
 (2005).
 Native and exotic Amphipoda and other Peracarida in the River Meuse: new assemblages emerge from a fast changing fauna.
 Hydrobiologia 542(1): 203-220. dx.doi.org/10.1007/s10750-004-8930-9

 In: Hydrobiologia.
-Springer: Berlin.
+Springer: The Hague; .
 ISSN 0018-8158, more

 Community composition; Dominant species; Freshwater crustaceans; Indigenous species; Introduced species; Rivers; Amphipoda [WoRMS]; Chelicorophium curvispinum (G.O.
 Sars, 1895) [WoRMS]; Chelicorophium curvispinum (G.O.
 Sars, 1895) [WoRMS]; Crangonyx pseudogracilis Bousfield, 1958 [WoRMS]; Dikerogammarus villosus (Sowinsky, 1894) [WoRMS]; Gammarus fossarum Koch, 1836 [WoRMS]; Gammarus tigrinus Sexton, 1939 [WoRMS]; Peracarida [WoRMS]; France, Lorraine [Marine Regions]; Netherlands, Meuse; Fresh water

 aquatic biodiversity; alien species; invasive species; invasibility; community dynamics; Dikerogammarus villosus; Chelicorophium curvispinum